studio-thgie/phd.thgie.ch/output/expose.md

 Part of this work package is the start of a digital edition, that enables the exploration of the image corpus, as well as other data relevant to my dissertation.
 This edition could stand on it's own, or be structured to fit a specific publication.

-#### Work Package 2 – 2. half 2024
+##### Work Package 2 – 2. half 2024
-WP2 shifts to the HGP-method as well as design rhetorics, see 4.2.3.
+WP2 shifts to the HGP-method as well as design rhetorics, see 4.3.3.
 I will define three case studies in which I will analyse the visuality of one digital game, or a group of games, within their historical contexts.
 The goal is to identify flows and novelties, popcultural references and visual discourse regarding the visuality and how those relate to Switzerland as a historic unity.

 - Questions: What is the specific visuality of digital games made in Switzerland?
 What kind of influences did it take up, propagate, and what kind of elements did it add to the discourse?
+- Methods: Design rhetorics, HGP-method
-- Publishing medium: tbd
+- Publishing medium: Video game studies journal, Design rhetoric journal tbd
 - Schedule
 	- 1 month: Defining case studies
 	- 3 month: One month per case study, analysing the digital game(s) through mentioned method and the images collected in WP1
 	- 2 month: Writeup findings, publish and rewrite

-#### Work Package 3 – 1. half 2025
+##### Work Package 3 – 1. half 2025
 WP3 focuses on a corpus which will take time to create, that is, the archive holding the source code of the games.
 The collection of, or search for, digital games source code will start as early as possible.
 In most cases this material will be found through the original developers, if the source code has been preserved at all.
 Alternative ways to obtain source code will be considered as well.
 For example decompressing the games when they were written with Basic, which does not compile.
 The source code archive will be worked through digital humanities distant reading approaches, such as corpus analysis, as well as close reading attempts and critical code analysis.

 - Questions: How can we work academically with digital games' source code?
 How does source code behave as corpus and archival material?
 What kind of text is source code and how can digital humanities distant reading approach handle it?
+- Methods: Critical code analysis
-- Publishing medium: tbd
+- Publishing medium: Digital humanities journal, tbd
 - Schedule:
 	- 2 month: Building of source code archive
 	- 2 month: Distant and close reading analysis of source code
 	- 2 month: Writeup findings, publish and rewrite

-#### Work Package 4 – 2. half 2025
+##### Work Package 4 – 2. half 2025
 WP4 combines work done in the previous work packages and attempts to unify several methodological approaches (distant reading, close reading, design rhetorics, critical code analysis).
 The aim of this work package is to inquire the original hypothesis and questions regarding the invisible rift between the research on the image of the digital game and its material base, as well as my assumption that there is an unacknowledged interplay between the techno-historic limits of digital game development and the reception of the image.
 I will define three case studies of digital games of which I have material in my image corpus and source code archive, and apply said method in combination of methodological results from former work packages.
 To this end, findings from WP2 and WP3 will be combined and extended.

 - Questions: To what extend are the technological foundations of video games and their visuality entangled?
 Can they be treated as separate domains, or do they have to be read as paratexts to each other?
 Are they on a semiological continuum, or is there a shift of expression at the moment of transformation from code to image?
 Can a games code be read meaningful towards the image that it emanates?
+- Methods: Critical code analysis, Design rhetorics, HGP-method
-- Publishing medium: tbd
+- Publishing medium: Design rhetoric journal, Video game studies journal, tbd
 - Schedule:
 	- 1 month: Defining case studies
 	- 3 month: One month per case study, analysing the digital game(s) through outlined approach
 	- 2 month: Writeup findings, publish and rewrite

-#### Work Package 5 – 2026-2027
+##### Work Package 5 – 2026-2027
 WP5 focuses on wrapping up the publishing process and writing the dissertation.
 Next to the accepted papers, I will need to add an overarching thread, as well introduction and discussion to my dissertation.

 ## 6. Bibliography